 The direct drive motor reduces vibration because it eliminates belts and pulleys.
 The motor and drum are mounted on the same shaft, so there is only one center of rotation.
 Combining these moving parts means your washer's motor isn't working against the wash basket.

-Samsung offers VRT (Vibration Reduction Technology) and recently added VRT Plus to its lineup, which makes its washers 40% quieter than the standard VRT from Samsung.
+Samsung offers VRT (Vibration Reduction Technology) and also added VRT Plus to its lineup, which makes its washers 40% quieter than the standard VRT from Samsung.
 When Samsung came out with its first washer with VRT in 2007, it claimed that it was the quietest washer ever during the spin cycle.
 The VRT Plus system shows that they have continued to innovate!

 The VRT Plus system incorporates counterbalancing ball bearings and a direct drive inverter motor.
 Like the LG system, two-stage dampers reduce drum movement and vibration transfer while spinning.
 With VRT Plus, a vibration sensor detects odd vibrations caused by an unbalanced load.
 The sensor transmits a signal to a digital sensor processor, and this then adjusts the motor to reduce the vibration, "calming" the washer drum.